-Karen Hofmann grew up in the Okanagan Valley and is an Associate Professor at Thompson Rivers University in Kamloops, British Columbia.
+Karen Hofmann grew up in the Okanagan Valley and is an associate professor at Thompson Rivers University in Kamloops, British Columbia.
 A first collection of poetry, Water Strider, was published by Frontenac House in 2008 and shortlisted for the Dorothy Livesay prize.
 Her first novel, After Alice, was published by NeWest Press in 2014, and a second novel, What is Going to Happen Next, in 2017.
-Her short fiction has won the Okanagan Fiction Contest three times, and “The Burgess Shale” was shortlisted at the 2012 CBC Short Fiction Contest.
-Karen Hofmann is an avid walker, and her writing explores the landscapes, both rural and urban, of British Columbia as well as the personalities and social dynamics of the inhabitants.
-Her latest book, Echolocation, a collection of short stories, was released Spring 2019.
+A short fiction collection, Echolocation, was released by NeWest in April 2019.
+Karen Hofmann writes about rural British Columbia and especially the B.C.
+Interior.
+Her poems have been shortlisted for the BC Book Prizes, and she has won the Okanagan Short Fiction contest three times.
+She writes about place and landscape, and is interested in the ways in which individuals and social groups respond and adapt to change.
+Her latest novel, A Brief View from the Coastal Suite, was released in spring 2021.